cheind/gae-progress/ReadMe.md

     - `backend/www` a web app to access and manage progresses
   - the `clients` directory contains additional clients utilizing the progress API.

-## Running the backend service
+## Getting started

 A couple of steps are required in order to run this service under your Google account.

+#### Create a new GAE project

-First, create a new project using [Google Developer Console](https://console.developers.google.com) and write down its `Project-ID`.
+To create a new project, open the [Google Developer Console](https://console.developers.google.com) and click on *Create a project* and write down its `Project-ID`.

+#### Set up credentials

-Next, create new credentials for OAuth (OpenID connect) support.
+Next, you need to create new credentials for OAuth (OpenID connect) support.
 This will be needed so users can authenticate with our progress API via the web app.
 Here is a short step by step guide how to do this, more info on this process can be found [here](https://cloud.google.com/appengine/docs/python/endpoints/auth#Python_Creating_OAuth_20_client_IDs).

   1. In the developer console navigate open *API Manager/Credentials* and create a new *OAuth client ID* credential.
   1. Select *Web application*.